 By integrating Automation IQ intelligent software with A Beka Book’s in-house order management system, Inovity was able to automate a cumbersome and labor-intensive distribution center process into an automated, highly-productive solution that reduced the workforce, improved efficiency and throughput, and connected disparate data to create an automated, fast and efficient distribution line.

-As a testament to the power and flexibility of AIQ, there has been little change to the underlying software in over 11 years of successful operation.
+System Updates: As a testament to the power and flexibility of AIQ, there has been little change to the underlying software in over 11 years of successful operation.
 Aging hardware has been upgraded as technologies have advanced, including the replacement of the original—and often-problematic—omni-directional scanners with laser scanners that could do the job more reliably.
 Today, those laser scanners are being replaced with intelligent Cognex imagers due to complex new requirements for advanced data parsing from new barcode labels.

 The new label formats require barcodes of varying lengths, as determined by various carriers, to indicate the method of shipment (ground, priority, signature required, etc.).
 The advanced Cognex imagers must find and recognize the correct barcode to scan among several on the labels, then extract the right number of characters based on the length of the code.
 For example, if the imager sees a barcode of 22 characters, it has the intelligence to drop the first five characters and parse the remaining data needed by the system.
 Or if a code has 18 characters, it might drop the trailing two.
 Being advanced data-capture devices, the Cognex imagers can read multiple barcodes but parse only the needed pieces of data from the input stream.